Helping you grow closer to God

 And, by the way, he says, “You know what?
 This is my passion.
 For this purpose I labor, struggling, according to His power that mightily works within me.”
 In other words, I am pressing out.
 I am working hard.
 I am energized.
 I am focused.
 Because here’s what I want to do.
 I don’t want you all just to come and make a decision and have Christ live in you.
 That process of becoming mature, that’s God’s dream.
 I want to be a part of you becoming all God made you to be.”
 The truth is, God wants you to be spiritually mature.

 Notice the truth.
 God uses His Word, His people, and every circumstance to make you like His Son.

-In fact, that’s the application.
 We must habitually listen, learn, and apply God’s Word, and notice it’s in the context of community.
 You do it with people.

+He wants you to be spiritually mature.
 That word mature is teleos.
 We get our word telescope.
 A telescope is something that looks far into the distance.
 It’s the idea of: God wants you to personally fulfill His ultimate design, that what He made you to do, who He made you to become, that you would have the kind of character and the kind of love, the kind of skills, that you would discover the plan, and that you would just mature.